 - 1. Click on KVM Matrix systems > Target groups in the tree view. - 2.
 Right-click the display range.
-Now click on New > Target group in the context menu. - 3.
+Now click on New > Digital target group or Analog target group on the context menu. - 3.
 Use the Name entry to name the target group. - 4.
 Optional: Use the Comment entry to change or enter any comment regarding the matrix switch. - 5.
 Click OK to save your settings.

-NOTE: The rights for this target group can be assigned when the device group rights (see page 66) of either the user account or the user group are changed.
+NOTE: The rights for this target group can be assigned when the device group rights (see page 65) of either the user account or the user group are changed.